benjajaja/civtrade/Reddit post.md

 I'd like to ask you guys, what would it take to make a migration?
 As far as I can tell the only downside to CivTrade over /r/CivcraftExchange is the amount of people using the subreddit.

 I'm only making this because I truely think it's a better alternative.
-I don't have ads, charge diamonds for stickied posts, etc...
+I don't have ads, I don't charge diamonds for stickied posts, etc...
 It's all because I truely think we can make something better.

 **TL;DR: What would it take to make you move to CivTrade?**